Best PlayStation 4 Controllers Android Central 2020

 With a grip that's 40% smaller than the DualShock, this plug-and-play wired controller is perfect for young gamers.

 Cheap is about the only thing you can't call it.
 However, what you get for the price tag is a controller that you can modify to your heart's content until you find the perfect fit.
 A companion app lets you remap the buttons, saving custom settings, or loading recommendations for hit games to improve your performance.
 If you can't afford it or if you're looking for an even more premium experience, check out our other picks to find something that will suit your gaming needs.
+If you're interested in using these controllers with your phone, you'll want to examine the best PS4 controller phone mounts.

 Credits — The team that worked on this guide